 25. Search and Find

-This is when you show the kiddo a letter flash card and have them look all around for a matching letter.
-Could be in a book or just anywhere in the house.
+This is when you show the kiddo a letter flashcard and have them look all around for a matching letter.
+It could be in a book or just anywhere in the house.
 We even play this game in the car while driving sometimes.
+In all my Busy Boxes I include a letter wand!
+They are great for seeking out letters during this game!

 I really hope you enjoyed this great list of Fun Ways to teach the alphabet to kids!
 Keep a lookout for more learning ideas and please subscribe if interested in having them sent straight to your inbox.